Further information about our exam results is available here.

 Games Night is Back!

 The PE department introduced Games Night to make extracurricular sport available to all our students.
-This takes place every Tuesday night and a free bus is available to take students back to Carlisle at 4:30pm.
+This re-starts on Tuesday 16 January and a free bus is available to take students back to Carlisle at 4:30pm.
 Students should sign up in advance by 1:00pm on Mondays at the PE office if they wish to take the bus.
 More information about the Games Bus is on the Clubs/After School page.

 The exact activities at present are football, rugby, netball and hockey.
 With fixtures taking place on Wednesday and Thursday nights along with various other after-school activities, we hope that this approach will enable as many students as possible to participate.
 The games on offer will change as the year progresses and the weather and hours of daylight change.

 Students and staff at Caldew School are celebrating our students’ GCSE results.
 Vicki Jackson, Headteacher, said “We are proud of our students’ achievements in their GCSE examinations.
 This is especially true this year when there have been more changes than ever to the grading system, grade boundaries and performance measures.
 The most significant changes have been in English and Mathematics and we are pleased with our results in these subjects.
 I want to congratulate all of our students for these results that are a testament to their dedication, resilience and hard work.”